 Please note, the category of visas an individual has held does not have to be in a single category, but can be in a combination of them.

-Applying through the 10 year Long Residence route can be done through the Home Office Super Priority Service within 24 hours, subject to availability and by paying the additional £1000 processing fee.
+Applying through the 10 year Long Residence route can be done through the Home Office Super Priority Service within 24 hours, subject to availability and by paying the optional £1000 processing fee.

 To qualify for permission to stay in the UK through the 10 Year Long Residence Rule the applicant will need to demonstrate they: